How Do Business Loans Work? The Loan Process Explained

 Steps #4 – #6: Loan Documentation and Disbursement

-Once your business loan is approved and underwriting is complete, your financing lender will assemble a package of loan documents.
+Once your business loan is approved, and underwriting is complete, your financing lender will assemble a package of loan documents.
 This package is your loan agreement.

 Steps #7 – #8: Repaying the Small Business Loan

-You may be allowed to make larger payments than you’re required to pay the loan off early.
+You may be allowed to make larger payments than you’re required to pay back the loan early.
 However, some lenders will assess fees for early repayment.
 You can ask your lender, or review your agreement, to determine if you can pay your loan back early without a fee.

 Conclusion: Take Time to Prepare for the Small Business Loan Process